u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank/cash_register.rst

 .. image:: cash_register/journal.png
    :align: center

-1. Configure the Cash journal in :menuselection:`Accounting --> Configuration -->
+1. Configure the Cash journal in menuselection:`Accounting --> Configuration -->
    Journals`.

 2. In the tab Journal Entries, the Default Debit and Credit Account can be